lucerion/pub_sub_hub/apps/publisher/README.md

 # Publisher

-A service that sends data via channels to the hub
+A service that produces data and sends it via channels to the Hub